-In Pao On v Lau Yiu Long Claimant purchasers agreed not to sell shares for 12 months.

-By a later agreement the Defendants agreed to indemnify the Claimants against any fall in value of the shares over that period.
+In an important Privy Council case the claimant purchasers agreed not to sell shares for 12 months.
+By a later agreement the defendants agreed to indemnify the claimants against any fall in value of the shares over that period.

-Although the consideration was past in relation to the indemnity, the Privy Council found it was good consideration, and set out the following considerations for past consideration to be good consideration:
+The consideration in relation to the indemnity was past but the Privy Council found it was good consideration, and set out the following criteria for past consideration to be good consideration: